burlster1980/arupcodev060/content/arup-pages/advisory-services/finance-and-economics.md

             <div class="reveal rich-text__content">
                 <h2>Asking and answering the right questions
 </h2><P>
-We help clients ask tough questions:</P><ul><li><P>Is the project financially and commercially feasible?</P></li><li><p>Does the project align with public policy goals and does it deliver social and economic benefits?</p></li><li><p>Will the costs be sustainable?</p></li><li><p>What’s the right commercial delivery structure or procurement model?</p></li></ul><p>We develop a compelling business case underpinned by sound economic and financial modelling, vital to the decision-making process.
-On larger-scale projects and program, our economics team can research and evaluate the wider macro-economic value of a proposed scheme.
+We help clients ask tough questions:</P><ul><li><p>Does a project align with public policy goals?</p></li><li><p>Does it deliver meaningful social and economic benefits? </p></li><li><p>Is the project financially and commercially feasible?</p></li><li><P>Will it be affordable in the long term?</P></li><li><P>Can we make it resilient to future policy and market shifts? </P></li><li><P>What’s the best commercial delivery structure or procurement model?</P></li></ul><p>We help clients by developing compelling business cases, underpinned by sound economic and financial modelling.
+On larger-scale projects and programmes, our economics teams can research and evaluate the wider economic value of a proposition and assess its viability within existing and future regulatory and policy frameworks.
+We support our private and public-sector clients to determine whether policy, regulation and business models are fit for purpose in a dynamic, complex environment subject to a world of technological change.
-</P><h2>Worldwide support
+</P><!--<h2>Worldwide support
 </h2>
 <P>We work with clients across the energy and utilities, public sector infrastructure, transport and property sectors worldwide.
 By drawing on the insights and experience of sector experts from across Arup’s 90 disciplines, we can deliver joined-up, evidence-based advice.
-In addition, Arup is authorised by the <a href="#">UK’s Financial Conduct Authority</a> to provide corporate finance advice and is registered with the <a href="#">US Securities and Exchange Commission</a> and <a href="#">Municipal Securities Rulemaking Board</a> as a Municipal Advisor.</P>
+In addition, Arup is authorised by the <a href="#">UK’s Financial Conduct Authority</a> to provide corporate finance advice and is registered with the <a href="#">US Securities and Exchange Commission</a> and <a href="#">Municipal Securities Rulemaking Board</a> as a Municipal Advisor.</P>-->
 <h2>Different ways to create or grow
 </h2><p>
 Our work helps our private sector clients to create and grow their businesses, allowing them to make investment or divestment transactions with confidence.
 We support them during merger and acquisition activity, offering deal advice throughout the process, to ensure a smooth business evolution.</p>